 Women with specific medical conditions, such as preeclampsia, blood clotting disorders, or gestational diabetes, may need to avoid massage or have certain modifications in place.
 It’s crucial to inform the massage therapist about any underlying conditions or concerns.

 Massage therapy can be a wonderful addition to the self-care routine during pregnancy.
 When performed by a certified prenatal massage therapist and with proper precautions, it offers numerous benefits for both the physical and emotional well-being of expectant mothers.
-Always consult with a healthcare provider, choose a qualified professional, and communicate openly about any concerns to ensure a safe and enjoyable massage experience.

 FAQs